 - Outstanding Trainer

 - Outstanding Jockey

 - Outstanding Apprentice Jockey

-- The finalists in all categories will be determined by a point system and is tabulated using an online balloting process.
-The names of the four finalists in each category will be announced in a press release and posted on The Jockey Club of Canada website.
+- The finalists in all categories will be determined by a points system which is tabulated using an online balloting process.
+The names of the three finalists in each category will be announced in a press release and posted on The Jockey Club of Canada website.

 - The Jockey Club of Canada’s Board of Stewards will select the recipient(s) of the:

 - Special Sovereign Award

 The announcement of the recipient(s) of these awards may be made prior to, or during, the awards ceremony.
 Both the E. P. Taylor Award of Merit and the Special Sovereign Award need not be presented annually.

 - Outstanding Broodmare is a lifetime achievement award.
 The mare must have a Canadian-bred Stakes horse (by definition, the horse must have come 1st, 2nd, or 3rd) in the current year and must also have produced a different Canadian-bred stakes horse in a previous year.
 Produce records on all logical contenders will be sent to voters.
 Voters will be free to vote for any broodmare that qualifies under the foregoing criteria, whether or not a statistical profile has been provided.
 Any mare that has been honoured with this lifetime achievement Sovereign Award is ineligible for future consideration.
 Recipients of Outstanding Broodmare Sovereign Award from 1975 – Present1975 – Reasonable Wife 1991 – Classy ‘N Smart 2007 – Lover’s Talk